 While this chocolate mousse is easy to make, these simple tips will help you get the best texture and flavor every time:

-• Keep everything cold: Cold cream whips best.
-Store it at the back of the fridge and chill your mixing bowl and beaters for the best results.
+• Keep everything cold: Cold cream whips best, so chill your bowl and beaters too.

-• Ways to serve: Enjoy the mousse on its own or use it as a pie filling, layered in a trifle, or as a decadent cake filling.
+• Ways to serve: On its own, as a chocolate pudding swap in pie filling, a trifle layer, or a cake filling.

-• Garnish ideas: Top with whipped cream, chocolate shavings, fresh berries, crushed peppermint, chopped almonds, or toasted coconut flakes.
+• Garnish ideas: Whipped cream, chocolate shavings, fresh berries, crushed peppermint, chopped almonds, or toasted coconut.

 Light and airy chocolate mousse served in a white bowl, ideal for dessert.

 Want more easy chocolate desserts?
-Try chocolate dump cake, chocolate lava cake or chocolate lasagna!
+Try chocolate dump cake, chocolate lava cake or chocolate Oreo lasagna!

 Easy chocolate mousse served in a white bowl, topped with whipped cream and a spoonful ready to enjoy.